esp8266/Arduino/README.md

 - analogWrite (PWM).
 ESP8266 has only one hardware PWM source.
 It is not yet clear how to use it with analogWrite API.
 Software PWM is also an option, but apparently it causes issues with WiFi connectivity.
 - pulseIn
-- SPI.
-HSPI and bit-banging are two interfaces that will be supported.
 - I2C slave mode
 - Serial modes other than 8n1
 - WiFi.RSSI.
 SDK doesn't seem to have an API to get RSSI for the current network.
 So far the only